TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/teams-&-users/single-sign-on.md

 Please note the action of deleting an SSO profile cannot be undone.

-To delete an SSO profile, login to Tyk Cloud Dashboard, navigate to _Profile_ list and click on the profile you would like to remove.
+To delete an SSO profile, login to Tyk Cloud, navigate to _Profile_ list and click on the profile you would like to remove.
 {{< /warning >}}

   {{< img src="/img/cloud/cloud-sso-delete-select.png" alt="Tyk Cloud SSO delete selection" >}}